This page was last updated on 15th January 2021

 - if you have symptoms and live on your own, stay at home for 7 days

-- if you live with other people, you all should stay at home for 14 days from the day the first person got symptoms
+- if you live with other people, you all should stay at home for at least 10 days from the day the first person got symptoms.
+If you subsequently get symptoms, you need to restart your 10 days of isolation.

 If you have to stay at home together, try to keep away from each other as much as possible.